 Evolution of (Microsoft) Pulse

-During my time at GMR Marketing, I was the UX & UI Designer within an agile process over the duration of over 3 years on the Microsoft Pulse project.
+During my time at GMR Marketing, I was the UX & UI Designer for the Microsoft Pulse project of over 3 years.

 Microsoft Pulse is the leading platform for online voting, audience engagement, and real-time feedback.
 Pulse gives viewers, both in-person and online, the ability to respond every 5 seconds, and as often as they want, to the content they’re watching.
 It also gives users the opportunity to respond to poll questions and surveys and to see how others are responding to the event in real-time.